AlirezaTheH/pypi-pubisher/README.md

 ## Inputs
 - `test-api-pypi-token`: API token of the Test PyPI account publishing the project.
-If missing, publish on Test PyPI is skipped. (optional)
+If missing, publish on Test PyPI is skipped (optional).
-- `pypi-api-token`: API token of the PyPI account publishing the project.
+- `pypi-api-token`: API token of the PyPI account publishing the project (required).
-  (required)
 - `package-name`: Name of the PyPI package, Defaults to repository name (optional).